-- (a) To manage all Board and Board committee meeting logistics, attend and record minutes of all such meetings and facilitate Board communications; - (b) To advise the Board on its roles and responsibilities; - (c) To facilitate the orientation of new Directors and assist in Directors training and development; - (d) To advise the Board on corporate disclosures and compliance with company and securities regulations and listing requirements; - (e) To communicate the decisions of the Board for Senior Management's attention and further action; - (f) To manage processes pertaining to the Annual General Meeting; - (g) To monitor corporate governance developments and assist the Board in applying governance practices to meet the Board's needs and stakeholders' expectations; and - (h) To serve as a focal point for stakeholders' communication and engagement on corporate governance issues.
+- (a) To manage all Board and Board committee meeting logistics, attend and record minutes of all such meetings and facilitate Board communications; - (b) To advise the Board on its roles and responsibilities; - (c) To facilitate the orientation of new Directors and assist in Directors training and development; - (d) To advise the Board on corporate disclosures and compliance with relevant regulations and requirements; - (e) To communicate the decisions of the Board for Senior Management's attention and further action; - (f) To manage processes pertaining to the Annual General Meeting; - (g) To monitor corporate governance developments and assist the Board in applying governance practices to meet the Board's needs and stakeholders' expectations; and - (h) To serve as a focal point for stakeholders' communication and engagement on corporate governance issues.

-14. CONTINUING BOARD PROCESSES
+15. CONTINUING BOARD PROCESSES